emvaized/google-tiles-extension/README.md

 # Google Tiles

-Customize the looks and behaviour of Google search page
+Customize the looks and behavior of Google search page for better productivity

 * Make whole search result clickable and interactive (just like in DuckDuckGo)
 * Make search results look and behave like cards, with configurable border radius, shadows, colors and so on